ColeCollector/Hiking_Simulator/README.md

 main mechanics ideas
-✓ put thumb/pointer down and swipe to move foot to the necessary location occasional need for big jumps with swipes up and then catching it with the thumb movement biomes with their own pros and cons occasional one time events like dinky bridges or a log walk section
+✓ put thumb/pointer down and swipe to move foot to the necessary location occasional need for big jumps with swipes up and then catching it with the thumb movement ✓biomes with their own pros and cons occasional one time events like dinky bridges or a log walk section

 extra additions